A Little More About Us

 Donors need the capability to easily assess charities they would like to support, charities need to prove they’re capable, responsible and worthy.
 Giving Guide provides a place to start, ease and begin the process.

-The charity sector is very important to Australia.
-There are many charities in Australia providing essential services that otherwise may not be performed.
-This is especially apparent when across the sector the Australian Government contributes approximately half (47%) of the revenue received by charities3.
+The charity sector is important to Australia.
+There are many charities in Australia providing essential services that otherwise may not be provided.
+This is especially apparent when the Australian Government contributes approximately half (47%) of the revenue received by charities1.

 The gap in the Australian charity sector

-It does not have the power to disclose or assess information in many other circumstances including: Where information could protect public trust and confidence in the sector; Information produced during an investigation; Assessing the way a charity fundraises or how much of its gross income goes towards fundraising; The quality of services a charity provides; Informing the public of what charities have been involved in unscrupulous activities; Assessing cost frameworks and overheads in running charities; and Poor accounting practices.
+It does not have the power to disclose or assess information in many other circumstances including: Information produced during an investigation; Assessing the way a charity fundraises or how much of its gross income goes towards fundraising; The quality of services a charity provides; Informing the public of what charities have been involved in unscrupulous activities; Assessing cost frameworks and overheads in running charities; and Poor accounting practices.
 However recent changes to the legislation may permit the ACNC to disclose information that protects public interest.

-Independent charity evaluators have several advantages over charity commissions4.
-The first is competition, an evaluator site depends on its reputation and continual improvement of its methods and worth to the sector4.
+Independently providing information about charities has several advantages over charity commissions4.
+The first is competition, an independent site depends on its reputation and continual improvement of its methods and worth to the sector4.
 An Australian independent evaluator could indirectly penalise unscrupulous charities.
 The ACNC can only revoke a charity’s charitable status and in extreme cases suspend board members, whereas an evaluator can sensitively respond to low level offenses that are of interest to donors including overtly high salaries, financial inefficiency and poor governance4.

-Another advantage of independent evaluation of charities, is the incentive of attaining positive ratings or approval is enough to persuade charities to supply the necessary information.
-An independent evaluator could identify and highlight charities that overpay for-profits to organise fundraisers or demonstrate poor governance4.
+Another advantage is the incentive of attaining positive ratings or approval to persuade charities to supply the necessary information.
+An independent evaluator could identify and highlight charities that overpay for-profits to organise fundraisers4.

 Why are we needed?

-Giving Guide is needed as the ACNC is a regulatory body not an independent assessment tool.
-It will perform many of the same functions as a government charity regulator with less intrusion, and also provide donors and charities with additional services that the ACNC cannot.
+Giving Guide is needed as the ACNC is a regulatory body not an independent entity.
+It will perform many of the same functions as a government charity regulator with less intrusion, and also provide donors and charities with additional services or information that the ACNC cannot.

-Giving guide will be able to address information needed to appropriately assess the quality of services a charity provides.
+Giving guide will be able to collect, display, and address information needed to appropriately assess the quality of services a charity provides.
 Comparisons of records on shared goals have shown charity evaluators are better able to meet these goals than government organisations4.

 Australian perspective

 Australian adults gave $12.5B to charities and not-for-profit organisations in 2015-165.
-This is over 80% of the population (14.9M).
+Over 80% of the population (14.9M) donated to charity.
 The same report also reveals why people don’t give.
 Many reported they did not give because of concerns about how the money would be used.
 Common responses were “I think too much in every dollar is used in administration” and “I don’t believe the money would reach those in need”.
 In younger donors aged 18-34 two of the top five reasons why they didn’t give were “I don’t know where the money would be used” and “I don’t believe that the money would reach those in need” the second and fifth reasons, respectively5.

 Financial and performance information provided to donors about charities is important for due diligence regarding the operating procedures of a charity.
 In a CHOICE survey on donor behaviour, 81% of respondents did not know how much of their donation reached a charity’s beneficiaries after fundraising costs and overheads were subtracted, but over 90% of respondents wanted to know6.
 The reporting situation for charities in Australia is highly complex which generates duplication, misinformation and inconsistencies7.